Main Page Content

 How common is rabies?

-In 2017, 149 animals tested positive for rabies in Ontario.
-This includes 86 raccoons, 37 skunks, 20 bats, 4 cows, 1 cat, and 1 red fox.
-The number is down slightly compared to the 288 rabies cases in 2016.
+Did you know that rabies cases in animals peak during the summer months?
+Last year in Canada there were 183 animals that tested positive for rabies and 104 of those animals were in Ontario.
+This includes 50 raccoons, 31 bats, 22 skunks, and 1 cow.
+This number is up slightly compared to the 149 rabies cases in 2017.
 See Canadian Food Inspection Agency for up-to-date confirmed rabies cases in Canada by province.

 In Windsor- Essex County